ksatirli/homebrew-hashicorp/README.md

 - Edit the `VAGRANT_19X_64BIT` variable in `helpers/VERSIONS.sh` and add an entry of `"1.9.9"`

-- Generate a Cask file for this version, using `helpers/generate-casks.sh`
+- Generate a Cask file for this version, using `helpers/generate-casks.sh vagrant`

 - The `generate-casks.sh` helper will parse the `helpers/VERSION.sh` file and retrieve the _checksum_ for Vagrant `1.9.9`